anquanscan/sec-tools/README.md

 [HackingNASAwithHTML](https://github.com/swatv3nub/HackingNASAwithHTML): OOK NASA HECKED ME
 [betref](https://github.com/r4msolo/betref): [Information Gathering]
 [ophellia](https://github.com/elliottophellia/ophellia): a simple webshell build in PHP 7.4 for penetration testing and educational purposes only. ( it's not other webshell's recode )
 [Retrofiy](https://github.com/BeyondThe5D/Retrofiy): A Roblox script that aims to accurately simulate the 2016 Roblox client.
+[one-trick-pony](https://github.com/OutsourcedGuru/one-trick-pony): A limited DNS server which only serves up the minimum set of required servers for Agar.io game play but not for its associated ads, for example.